Zadigo/nuxt-ganalytics/README.md

 }
 ```

+`sendEvent`

+This is the main function to send events to Google Analytics.
+It takes an event object created with the `defineEvent` function or any other function that
+uses it under the hood.

+`set`

+You can set global properties by using the `set` function from the `useAnalyticsEvent` composable.
+This allows you to set properties that will be sent with every event.

+> [!NOTE]
+> Calling set is not retroactive.
+In other words, if you want global properties at initialization then you can need to provide these parapeters directly in the
+> module options.
+Calling set from the composable will always apply the provideed properties to future events

+`reset`

+Clears the window datalayer and rests the global properties.

+### Structuring events

 Events are built using the `defineEvent` function, which allows you correctly structure the [name and parameters](https://event) required in certain events.
 As the example shows above, combined with the `sendEvent` function, you can then trigger an event to the layer.

 #### NuxtAnalytics